CryptoMelody/OpenCV-with-YOLO-with-custom-dataset-/README.md

 https://github.com/drainingsun/ybat

+**When we send some files to Google disk compress your files like an AI Guy did!**

+How to compress file:

+1. Create a folder

+2. Right click on folder

+3. Choose: Send - Compressed (ZIP)

+4. Send it to your google disk

 **Important information that u should keep in mind while training model !**

 1. When you did all things correctly and labeled all bboxes smothly(you don't have a lot of empty space of labled picture in bbox for example) and you have rewritten_bbox 0.000000% everytime - You did't do any mistakes (rewritten_bbox - could increase if your AI model just corrected your not good labeling while it is training )